tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 #### Step 2: Extract ground from the pointcloud

-After building the map, we could get the augmented pointcloud from it.
-The calibrator then utilizes PCA and `pcl::SACSegmentation` for ground extraction.
+After constructing the map, we could get the augmented pointcloud from `mapping lidar`, which would be the same process as [Step 2](#step-2-prepare-calibration-data).
+Afterward, the tool utilizes PCA and a segmentation algorithm for extracting the ground plane from the augmented pointcloud.

-#### Step 3: Calibration
+#### Step 3: Estimate transformation

-Finally, we use the initial transformation between baselink and lidar, and the pose from the ground model to calculate the transformation between the `base_link` and the `mapping lidar`.
+To estimate the transformation between the `mapping lidar` and the `baselink`, the tool needs to calculate the transformation between the lidar and the ground pose, as well as the transformation between the ground pose and the baselink.

+The transformation between the lidar and the ground pose is calculated by utilizing the normal vector of the plane and selecting a point on the ground plane.
+To estimate the transformation between the ground pose and the baselink, the tool first determines the initial ground-pose-to-baselink using the initial lidar-to-baselink and lidar-to-ground-pose transformations.
+Then, the tool projects this initial ground-pose-to-baselink transformation onto the xy plane to estimate the transformation between the ground pose and the baselink.

 ## ROS Interfaces